 All of the Limudei Kodesh courses at TTI are designed to gives our students a full breadth of knowledge and understanding of Torah.
 Among the topics covered are Halacha, Mussar, Gemara B’iyun, Bekius, Chumash, Hashkafa, and the weekly Parsha.
 The curriculum is taught at various levels to accommodate the varied needs and capabilities of the students.
 Additionally, all students attend weekly mussar shmuezin focusing on character development, psychology, relationships and human nature, all based on Torah sources and texts, with practical applications for daily life.

 The General Studies curriculum at TTI is outstanding, uncompromising and very well respected by both parents and educators alike.
-The TTI administration, under the guidance of Dr. Gary Gindt, our Academic Dean, has assembled an exemplary staff of caring, experienced and motivated teachers who are dedicated to helping our young men achieve their academic goals.
+The TTI administration, under the guidance of Dr. Gerard Gindt, our Academic Dean, has assembled an exemplary staff of caring, experienced and motivated teachers who are dedicated to helping our young men achieve their academic goals.

 The comprehensive curriculum covers all required high school subjects with a minimum requirement of an “honors” level diploma by STAAR (State of Texas Assessments of Academic Readiness) standards.
 It is accredited by the Southern Association of Colleges and Schools (SACS/CASI), and received the highest possible ratings by the accreditation team.
 State-of-the-art computer and science labs complement the curriculum for hands on learning, and special attention is given to preparation for PSAT and SAT exams in both English and math.